subspace/subnomicon/docs/consensus/overview.md

 ## *Dilithium*

-*Dilithium* is a second-generation PoAS consensus algorithm that uses erasure coding and KZG commitments for distributed archiving while combining polynomial encoding with an ASIC-resistant proof-of-space for plotting.
+*Dilithium* is a second-generation PoAS consensus algorithm that uses erasure coding and KZG commitments for distributed archiving while combining polynomial encoding with an ASIC-resistant Proof-of-Space for plotting.
 The protocol represents a significant step forward in security and user experience for Subspace Network participants. *Dilithium* is also designed to be SSD-friendly, further enhancing energy efficiency and decentralization.

 For those familiar with our initial consensus design, *Dilithium* fulfills all the fundamental ideas described in the original [whitepaper](https://subspace.network/news/subspace-network-whitepaper) but implements them better.